pikulet/lumen/content/posts/cs3243-poker.md

 tags:
   - "counter-factual regret learning"
   - "deep-q learning"
-description: "Creating a poker agent based on Counter-Factual Regret Minimisation and Deep-Q Learning."
+description: "Creating a poker agent based on Counter-Factual Regret Minimisation and Deep-Q Learning"
 ---

 In a module on Artificial Intelligence, we were tasked with building a poker agent playing a simplified form of limit poker.
 The poker engine is found [here](https://github.com/ishikota/PyPokerEngine).